-CGF owns the intellectual property and master franchising rights to Esquires Coffee Houses worldwide - excluding Canada, New Zealand and Australia - acquired in April 2013.
-The company also owns a number of retail and wholesale companies in related industries.
+CGF owns the intellectual property and master franchising rights to Esquires Coffee Houses worldwide - excluding New Zealand and Australia - acquired in April 2013.

 The concept of Cooks Global Foods is based on owning the international intellectual property rights to Esquires Coffee Houses.
-In addition the company has acquired the master franchise rights for UK and Ireland and as well as franchises in the Middle East and China and the rights to many other countries.
+In addition the company has acquired the master franchise rights for China, UK and Ireland and as well as franchises in Egypt, UAE, Bahrain Kuwait, Saudi Arabia and Northern Cyprus in the Middle East, Indonesia and the rights to many other countries.

 CGF operates in global markets and is listed on the NZAX market.
 NZX code CGF.